Introduction to Model-Based Derivative-Free Optimization: Summary and Software

 \subsection{Outlook}

-IBO theory and algorithms have matured greatly over the last 30 years, but there is still much ongoing work to be done.
+\renaming{MBDFO} theory and algorithms have matured greatly over the last 30 years, but there is still much ongoing work to be done.
 Compared to many other areas of optimization, the gap between theoretically studied algorithms and efficient, practical software is relatively large, and it remains to be seen how closely aligned these can be made.
-As local IBO methods mature, there is more scope to incorporate them into global optimization techniques such as multistart methods \cite{Larson2018,Jaiswal2024}, since IBO methods tend to outperform global optimization methods when good estimates of minimizers are available \cite{Rios2013}.
-Another consequence of the increasing maturity is that IBO can now start to be applied to optimization problems with more complex structure, such as multi-objective optimization \cite{Custodio2011,Liuzzi2025}, optimization on manifolds \cite{Najafi2026} and mixed integer problems \cite{Torres2024,Kimiaei2025}.
+As local \renaming{MBDFO} methods mature, there is more scope to incorporate them into global optimization techniques such as multistart methods \cite{Larson2018,Jaiswal2024}, since \renaming{MBDFO} methods tend to outperform global optimization methods when good estimates of minimizers are available \cite{Rios2013}.
+Another consequence of the increasing maturity is that \renaming{MBDFO} can now start to be applied to optimization problems with more complex structure, such as multi-objective optimization \cite{Custodio2011,Liuzzi2025}, optimization on manifolds \cite{Najafi2026} and mixed integer problems \cite{Torres2024,Kimiaei2025}.

 \paragraph{Acknowledgments} This work was supported by the Australian Research Council Discovery Early Career Award DE240100006.
 Thanks to Warren Hare for the encouragement to pursue this project.
-Thanks to Warren Hare, Jeffrey Larson, Fangyu Liu, Matt Menickelly, Cl\'ement Royer and Stefan Wild for their helpful feedback on earlier drafts and discussion on the term `IBO'.
+Thanks to \minorrev{Nicole Felice}, Warren Hare, Jeffrey Larson, Fangyu Liu, Matt Menickelly, Cl\'ement Royer and Stefan Wild \minorrev{for spotting errors and providing helpful feedback}. \minorrev{Thanks to the editor and anonymous referees for their suggestions on the manuscript.}

 \begin{small} \end{small}